gemc/home/b_installation.markdown

 [PyPI](https://pypi.org/project/pygemc/) does not install the `gemc` executable but can be used to create and visualize geometry or analyze results.
-For the full simulation application, use the options below.

 <br/>